OUR TOWN

 1. Minami District Center

-With the Hankyu Minamisenri Station (opened in 1963) as its core, it is located in the oldest part of Senri New Town, and served as its entrance until the Chuo District Center was built in 1970.
-Redevelopment has been underway since about 2000.
+With the Hankyu Minamisenri Station (opened in 1963) as its core, it is located in the longest-established part of Senri New Town, and served as its entrance until the Chuo District Center was built in 1970.
+Redevelopment has been finished and has a new face now.
+(MAP) (photo)

 A. Tsukumodai

-Occupancy began in 1963 (125 ha).
+Occupancy began in 1963.
 Located in the center of the Minami District, with the Minami District Center and Senri Minami Park.
 The essential services required for new towns are centered in the 7-chome area in the north.
+(MAP) (photo)

 Kita District (Suita City)